sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 header:
     teaser: /assets/images/per-post/projectile-prediction-2/projectile-prediction-2-teaser.png
 author: Meta
-last_modified_at: 2025-07-25
+last_modified_at: 2025-07-26
 ---

 Part 2 of a series exploring and implementing projectile prediction for multiplayer games.
 This part walks through how to predictively spawn projectile actors using the Gameplay Ability System in Unreal Engine.

 The code used for this series can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
-This section is a step-by-step walkthrough to programming the `UAbilityTask_SpawnPredictedProjectile` class.
+This section is a step-by-step walkthrough for programming the `UAbilityTask_SpawnPredictedProjectile` class.
 If you don't want a detailed walkthrough, you can copy the code directly (it's the same thing you'll get from following along).
 The code itself is extremely well-documented, and this page serves as an additional resource for documentation.
 Alternatively, a more concise documentation page [can be found here](https://docs.google.com/document/d/1VBhB41mwQWksoPLgx-G8YSelnWQ7_FYu4-QGueqY2lY/edit?usp=sharing).
 {: .notice--info}

 This code was written for a game called [_Cloud Crashers_](https://store.steampowered.com/app/2995940/Cloud_Crashers/), and uses project-specific classes named as such.
 For your game, you'll need to replace the `ACrashPlayerController` and `UCrashAbilitySystemComponent` classes with your game's respective player controller and ASC classes.